Pneumatic conveying systems

 Pressure conveying

 In pressure conveying systems, the material is moved through the conveying line by air or gas pressure supplied by a blower or compressor.
 The material is fed into the inlet point with a rotary valve that dose the product into the air flow ensuring a correct and constant product/air ratio.
-Once in the flow is carried along the conveying line to the destination, where it is separated from the air stream.
+Once in the flow is carried along the conveying line to a receiving vessel at the discharge point, where it is separated from the air stream.

 Vacuum conveying